-New Mexico’s Time in the Spotlight
+New Mexico – Adult-Use Marijuana in the Spotlight

 While we can’t expect a newly-formed industry to be perfect from the get-go, AZ’s marijuana market will eventually iron out its wrinkles, becoming homogenous sooner rather than later.
-However, New Mexico has yet to actually take the plunge and create its own recreational market.
+However, New Mexico has yet to actually take the plunge and create its own recreational marijuana market.
 And with pressures running high from both its veteran and novice neighbors, it all comes down to a now or never moment.

-This month, the bill will face judgement in the senate, where it had fought unsuccessfully for legalization back in 2019.
+This month, the bill will face judgment in the senate, where it had fought unsuccessfully for legalization back in 2019.
 But in all fairness – a lot has happened between then and now, and we believe that this time around, the odds are in the bill’s favor.

 Governor Michelle Lujan Grisham supports the idea that legalizing marijuana is the best way to revitalize NM’s post-pandemic struggling economy.
 And if recent history has proven anything, she is absolutely right.
 Just taking a brief look at Colorado’s monumental cannabis industry revenue in the last year, the economic impact is visible almost immediately.

-A straightforward example of a small, but an increasingly effective change would be access to smoking paraphernalia.
+A straightforward example of a small, but increasingly effective change would be access to smoking paraphernalia.
 This provides residents with a direct branch of completely new cannabis products they can purchase.

 If even a handful of small-town or metropolis residents start smoking marijuana recreationally in their own homes, a whole new avenue of cultural capital comes to life through an organic market transition.
 Then, through word of mouth, customer loyalty, and quality of service, sales can only grow from thereon.

-A Budding Market
+A Budding Marijuana Market

 While the economy is, naturally, directly impacted by the growth of cannabis sales, there is also an indirect aspect of prosperity that is worth considering.
 And that prosperity lies in marijuana tourism.